Benedict Generations

 Source (S2)

 12 Family changed surname from Weber to Webber.
-Webber, Winnifred Kathleen (I18)
+WEBBER, Winnifred Kathleen (I18)

 13 Gert [Webber] Lawrie, "Who's That Sitting in our Family Tree?" (private publication)